 Connect x Protect believes young people deserve age-appropriate online spaces where they can connect safely while protecting their privacy.
 This campaign amplifies the voices of parents and kids to demand policymakers find solutions that protect kids online in a way that preserves privacy and makes the internet safer for everyone.

-Protect Teens Preserve Privacy
+Protect Teens.
+Preserve Privacy.

 Parents shouldn’t have to choose between online safety and privacy.